Classic kids’ food, our chicken nuggets are made perfect for toddlers to easily eat!

-We've all made chicken nuggets using bite size pieces of chicken, rolled in a breading, and baked, right?
+We’ve all made chicken nuggets using bite size pieces of chicken, rolled in a breading, and baked, right?
 We eat those a lot and love them!
-But, I got to thinking about how hard that is for kids to chew!
-Sometimes, meat can be tough for toddlers without all their teeth.
+But, we started thinking how hard that is for toddlers and younger kids to chew.
+Sometimes, meat can be especially tough for toddlers without all their teeth.
 One reason processed nuggets are so popular among little kids (beyond the salt, fat, and chemicals), is of course that they are easier to eat.
-So, I decided to make our own 'Un-Processed' nuggets, and they turned out delicious!!
+So, I decided to make our own ‘Un-Processed’ nuggets for a new dinner idea, and they turned out delicious!!

 - 1 egg

 To make these chicken nuggets more fun, because the chicken is soft and moldable after blending, you can shape them!
 Dino nuggets are sold in a lot of stores, so if you have a dinosaur mold to use, that could be fun.
 But really you can try any shape.
 If you want to make shapes, pack little balls of the meat mixture into cookie cutters, and then roll them in bread crumbs.
 It doesn’t take that long and kids love when their food is presented in a fun unique way.
 They can also help with this step – just make sure they wash their hands good after!